 - Healthy living

-You want your message to be short and sweet and you will be better for it.
-Too broad of a niche and you will look scattered, so narrow things down so you look like you are more of an expert.
+This is big especially when you are first starting out.
+You really want your message to be short and sweet so your reader can quickly find what they need without getting frustrated by topic overwhelm.
+Too broad of a niche and you will look scattered, narrow things down so you look like you are more of an expert.

 - Golden aged hobbies